joeycastillo/Sensor-Watch-Documentation/src/firmware/prebuilt.md

 Note that each fimware comes in two flavors, depending on the color of your circuit board.
 This is because blue boards have a red/blue LED and green boards have a red/green LED, and the pins are swapped.
 No damage will result from loading the wrong firmware onto your board, but the LED colors will be wrong.
 Also note that all of these have the "Preferences" and "Time Set" screens at the end; for brevity they aren't included in this listing, but you will always have access to them.

 * Movement Standard: Simple Clock, World Clock, Sunrise/Sunset, Moon Phase, Temperature
-* Hiking Friend: Simple Clock, Sunrise/Sunset, Temperature, Temperature Log, Blinky Light
 * alt.time: Simple Clock, Beat Time, Day One
-* The Optimizer: Simple Clock, Tomato Timer, Stopwatch, Countdown
+* Focus: Simple Clock, Tomato Timer, Stopwatch, Countdown
+* The Backpacker: Simple Clock, Sunrise/Sunset, Temperature, Temperature Log, Blinky Light
 * The Athlete: Simple Clock, Stopwatch, Countdown, Exercise Counter, Pulsometer
-* Stargazer: Simple Clock, Astronomy, Sunrise/Sunset, Moon Phase, Mars Time
+* The Stargazer: Simple Clock, Astronomy, Sunrise/Sunset, Moon Phase
 * Deep Space Now: Simple Clock, Mars Time, World Clock x3 (for Goldstone, Madrid and Canberra)

 Movement Standard